Anusha Siriratne

-Anusha Siriratne is a Sri Lankan female aviator and served as one of the prominent pilots in the Sri Lankan Airlines.
-She is the first Sri Lankan female captain of the national carrier and also led the first all-female crew in the history of Sri Lankan Airlines.
-Her husband Hemantha Siriratne is also a pilot, and the duo became the first husband-wife combination to work as captains at the Sri Lankan Airlines.
+Anusha Siriratne is a Sri Lankan female aviator and served as one of the prominent pilots in SriLankan Airlines.
+She is the first Sri Lankan female captain of the national carrier and also led the first all-female crew in the history of SriLankan Airlines.
+Her husband Hemantha Siriratne is also a pilot, and the duo became the first husband-wife combination to work as captains at SriLankan Airlines.

 Education

 She completed her secondary education at the Holy Family Convent in Bambalapitiya.

 Career

-She had a brief stint with the Sky Cabs as an instructor before joining the Sri Lankan Airlines as a full-time pilot.
+She had a brief stint with the Sky Cabs as an instructor before joining the SriLankan Airlines as a full-time pilot.
 Anusha obtained her private pilot's license at CDE Aviation, and received her commercial pilot's license in Texas.
 She became a cadet pilot in 1998 and served as a second officer on the Lockheed L1001 Tristar fleet.
 She was promoted to the position of first officer in 1991.

-She was officially appointed as captain of Sri Lankan Airlines and became the first female to achieve the feat.
+She was officially appointed as captain of SriLankan Airlines and became the first female to achieve the feat.
 She also led the first all-female crew on a flight from Colombo to Trichy on 1 November 2009.